What to Bring to the Orientation Meeting (7 p.m. on Thursday):

 What to Do During Friday Afternoon Free Time:

 On Friday afternoon, we have scheduled some free time.
 Following are places and activities that past participants have enjoyed in or near Kanab.
 Web links have been included to provide details to help you decide what you might like to do.

 - Squaw Trail leads to

 the top of the red cliffs behind Kanab (http://www.mapmyhike.com/routes/view/108961079?).
 From the summit of the

 mesa, you can see Zion National Park and the Grand Staircase in the distance.
 If you want to go on this hike, be sure to bring appropriate

 shoes and clothing; and don't forget your camera!
-The trailhead is at the north end of 100 East in Kanab, near the Jacob Hamblin city park and baseball fields, about a 1-mile walk/drive from Days Inn; and the top of the mesa is approximately a 1.5-mile hike from the trailhead, one way.
+The trailhead is at the north end of 100 East in Kanab, near the Jacob Hamblin city park and baseball fields, about a 1-mile walk/drive from Days Inn; and the top of the mesa is approximately a 1.5-mile hike from the trailhead to the viewing area, one way.

 - Best Friends Animal Sanctuary in Angel Canyon (http://www.bestfriends.org/), about a 7-mile drive, one way.